-In AC 2022-2023, faculty will conduct an Exit interview with each intern and inform the students about the expectations of the internship with having FAQ's.
+In AC 2023-2024, faculty will conduct an Exit interview with each intern and inform the students about the expectations of the internship with having FAQ's.
 Faculty will monitor/evaluate students' internship hours and their portfolios.
-In addition, the exit interview will be revised to include a focused interview question to gather data to identify any perceived gaps in the communication between faculty and students regarding the expectations of their internship experience.

 These changes will improve the student's ability to articulate an understanding of fundamental strategies through field experiences in Health and Human Performance, thereby continuing to push the cycle of improvement forward and assist students in a successful internship experience.